What is Prostate Cancer?

 - Prostatectomy- A surgery in which the prostate gland is removed.
 Sometimes, surrounding tissues are also removed.

-- Radiation therapy- In radiation therapy, high-energy radiation kills the cancer cells.
+- Radiation therapy- In radiation therapy, high-energy radiation kills cancer cells.
 There are two types of radiation therapy- brachytherapy (also known as internal radiation therapy) and external radiation therapy.

 - Focal therapies- These therapies are recommended if the cancer is localized to a specific part of the prostate.
 Cryotherapy, photodynamic therapy, laser ablation, and high-intensity focused ultrasound (HIFU) are some focal therapies recommended for prostate cancer patients.